midonet/midonet/README.md

 services and viceversa and the remote execution ensure that what we want to be executed and needs access to the remote machine actually has access to it by the virtue of being executed remotely.

-## Subsystems documentation

-### Metrics & Monitoring subsystem.

-See the [Metrics & Monitoring document](docs/monitoring.md) for details on the metrics monitoring subsystem.

 ## Intellij Tips
 If you use Intellij the following variables can be useful